Maureen Baehr, Vice President & Treasurer

 Margaret Liu is an accomplished leader in the research and development of vaccine and immunization programs for infectious diseases, particularly HIV, and in the field of gene-based therapies.
 She served as Senior Director at Merck Research Laboratories in the Department of Virus and Cell Biology; Vice President of Vaccines Research and Gene Therapy at Chiron Corporation; Senior Advisor in Vaccinology at the Bill & Melinda Gates Foundation; Vice-Chairman of Transgene; Executive Vice-Chairman of the International Vaccine Institute in Seoul, Korea; a member of the Board and Advisory Council of the American Society of Gene Therapy; a member of the Board of Directors of the Keystone Symposia and the Immunogens and Antigen Processing Working Group of the HIV Enterprise; on the Advisory Board of the European AIDS Vaccine Integrated Project and the faculty of Europrise.
 She is currently Foreign Adjunct Professor at the Karolinska Institutet in Stockholm and Adjunct Full Professor at the University of California-San Francisco.
 She is the President-elect of the International Society of Vaccines, an International Advisor for the National Engineering Laboratory for Therapeutic Vaccines, China and on the International Scientific Advisory Board of the Jenner Institute.

 Craig McClure is a leading global health consultant based in Toronto.
 From 2011-2016, he served as the HIV and AIDS Section Chief at UNICEF where he provided leadership and coordination of UNICEF’s work on HIV and AIDS at global level.
 Previously he coordinated the HIV treatment and care programme at the World Health Organization and was the senior adviser on the Treatment 20 initiative.
 Before that he was the Executive Director of the International AIDS Society (IAS) from 2004 to 2009.
 Craig has a background in political science, international relations, education and counseling.
 He began his work in HIV in the community sector in Canada, working for CATIE and then founding the consulting firm Health Hounds.
 In 2000 he began working at the global level, first with IAVI, then moved to Geneva in 2002.
 He has published and presented on his HIV work at international, regional and national conferences over the past 18 years.
 He is committed to approaches to ending the epidemic that balance the need for further research with expanded implementation of existing prevention tools, ethical and equitable access to care and treatment, and an end to stigma and discrimination against people living with HIV/AIDS and the marginalized communities that remain most vulnerable to HIV infection.
+In 2017, Craig was appointed an Officer of Order of Canada in recognition of his international leadership on HIV/AIDS, notably for his efforts to increase the availability of treatment options in the developing world.

 Alex Menezes currently runs the Brazil office of Global Health Strategies.
 In addition, has been an AIDS advocate with Grupo Pela Vidda Rio de Janeiro since 1993.
 He was involved in organizing several national and international community focused AIDS vaccine meetings and other advocacy and educational activities in the field.
 Before moving to the US in early 2002 to join IAVI where he worked for over a decade in vaccine preparedness, he was a member of Brazil's National AIDS Vaccine Committee and part of the CAB for the HVTN site in Rio de Janeiro.
 Originally trained as a psychologist, Alex has two master's degrees in communications, one from the Federal University of Rio de Janeiro and a second one from New York University's Tisch School of the Arts.